Zeckie/ProxyAuth/CONTRIBUTING.md

 ## Design

+The main natural language of the project is English (Australian).
+However, some of the components we use, such as the licence, and many of the APIs are in English (USA).

-The main language of the project is Java (NOT Kotlin!).
-Other languages should only be used in cases where Java cannot be used.
+The main programming language of the project is Java (NOT Kotlin!).
+Other programming (or scripting) languages should only be used in cases where Java cannot be used.

 ### Dependencies